chriswessels/meteor-deployment-manager/README.md

 ##How it works

+MDM makes itself available with the `mdm` command line program.
 When executing MDM, it will look for a `deploy.json` file in the current working directory by default.
 You can change this behaviour with the `--project-path` and `--config-file` command line arguments.
 Your `deploy.json` contains information about your deployment environments and project options.

 ###Example usage